GregorD1A1/Clean-Coder-AI/readme.md

 Clean Coder is an AI code writer developed with special attention to providing a clean context to Large Language Models (LLMs).
 This enhances the quality of LLM responses and reduces costs.

-Work of a programmer is often about making minor alterations to existing applications and expanding their capabilities, rather than building a whole new app from scratch.
-Unlike other AI coding frameworks, Clean Coder specializes in implementing changes within existing applications.
+Work of a programmer is often about making minor improvements to existing applications and expanding their capabilities, rather than building a whole new app from scratch.
+Unlike other AI coding frameworks, Clean Coder specializes in implementing changes within existing application.

 ## Key advantages: